-The total available contingency (approved contingency less approved contract changes) reported in November 2021 remains at \$18.8 million, which is below the minimum required contingency of \$25 million, as listed in SFMTA's November 2021 CSP Monthly Progress Report.
+The total available contingency (approved contingency less approved contract changes) reported in January 2022 remains at \$18.8 million, which is below the minimum required contingency of \$25 million.
 It is the PMOC's opinion that SFMTA should report to FTA any reserves that can be used for the CSP.